kevinpt/opbasm/README.rst

 ========================
-Open Picoblaze Assembler
+Open PicoBlaze Assembler
 ========================

-Opbasm is a free cross-platform assembler for the Picoblaze-3 (PB3) and Picoblaze-6 (PB6) microcontrollers `provided by Xilinx <http://www.xilinx.com/products/intellectual-property/picoblaze.htm>`_.
+Opbasm is a free cross-platform assembler for the PicoBlaze-3 (PB3) and PicoBlaze-6 (PB6) microcontrollers `provided by Xilinx <http://www.xilinx.com/products/intellectual-property/picoblaze.htm>`_.
 It will run readily on any platform with a functional Python intepreter.
-Opbasm provides a better perfoming solution to assembling Picoblaze code without resorting to DOS or Windows emulation to run the native KCPSM assemblers.
+Opbasm provides a better perfoming solution to assembling PicoBlaze code without resorting to DOS or Windows emulation to run the native KCPSM assemblers.

 **Special features of Opbasm:**